microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 To review Business Central & Dataverse integration, see https://github.com/microsoft/d365bcdv/blob/main/Review%20of%20Business%20Central%20and%20Dataverse%20integration.pdf

+We've introduced the new feature of business events to preview in *Dynamics 365 Business Central 2023 Wave 1 Release* (**22.0**).
+It provides our partners/customers a mechanism for notifying/triggering their external Dataverse/non-Dataverse systems when actions are performed on Business Central, so their systems can react/perform other actions in response.
+On Dataverse, they can use Power Automate to subscribe to Business Central for its business events and react on complementary apps in its ecosystem, such as Dynamics 365 Sales/Customer Service and other CRM apps built using Power Apps.
+They can also react on non-Dataverse systems, such as 3rd party fulfillment/warehouse management/e-invoicing services.

-This article highlights the new feature of business events on Business Central for notifying/triggering external Dataverse/non-Dataverse systems, the prerequisites and step-by-step instructions to preview it, as well as its current limitations/future improvements.
+This article highlights the new feature of business events, the prerequisites and step-by-step instructions to preview it, as well as its current limitations/future improvements.

 ![Screenshot](../../../images/introducing-business-events.png)

 ## Prerequisites and step-by-step instructions
 To preview the new feature of business events on Business Central, you can/should:
-1. Create/upgrade a Business Central environment with the new *Dynamics 365 Business Central 2023 Wave 1 Release* (**22.0**).
+1. Create/upgrade a Business Central environment with *Dynamics 365 Business Central 2023 Wave 1 Release* (**22.0**).
 1. Fill out our survey: https://forms.office.com/r/GkvB6pritG.
 Let us know which sample/custom business events you’ll try/build in private preview, which additional business events we should add for public preview, in which scenarios do you want to use these business events, your *Azure Active Directory tenant ID + Business Central environment name* for us to enable for private preview, and your email contact for us to follow up.
 1. Explore our GitHub repository: https://github.com/microsoft/d365bcdv, which is being prepared as a one-stop-shop for Business Central & Dataverse integration, and collect source files for building an extension that implements our *Dynamics 365 Business Central* catalog of sample business events.
 1. Build and install the extension on your Business Central environment that we’ve enabled for private preview.